 This can make moving on the bed or getting up off of it difficult for some people.
 At least 15% of owners report this problem.
 Those owners who change positions frequently, are weak from sickness or injury, or are elderly usually have the most complaints regarding difficulty of movement.

-Most newer Tempur-Pedic models – namely Simplicity, Weightless and Choice – provide less resistance to bodily movement than the more established models.
+Many newer Tempur-Pedic models – namely Weightless and Choice – provide less resistance to bodily movement than the more established models.

 A complaint by Tempur-Pedic owners, especially owners of thicker, more expensive models, is the heavy weight of the mattress.
 The weight, according to owners, causes the bed to be difficult to transport / move / handle and can make changing the sheets or removing the cover difficult as well.
 At least two people, say owners, are often needed to transport / move / handle the bed.